divine-ray/Servilia/WIP or Projects/Workpieces/THE WHITE WOODS.md

 An unknown amorphous organism that has spread throughout the waterways of section of the ninth forest, infesting one [[Worldship Nemus|Nemus]] and warping it to provide a shell to this organism, turning it to the core of the white woods.

 (trying to reference DARKWOOD, but bleached)
+***
+The anomaly here at play is breaking up the veil and weave, which transplaced the general decay and detrition of the deeper twilit into the realworld.
+***
+Th